Whispered Words: Manga

+Drama CD

+A Drama CD musical was released on 23 December 2009 titled The Longest Day of Sumika.
+The events of the CD are canon and referenced in the manga, taking place during Sumika's birthday in the first year of the story.

 Anime

 A 13-episode anime television series produced by AIC aired on TV Tokyo and TV Aichi between October 7 and December 30, 2009, with rebroadcasts on other stations and AT-X a few days later, and was simulcast by Crunchyroll.
 The anime takes plot material based on the manga, with the exception of episode twelve, which is an anime-original story.
 The opening theme song is "Kanashii Hodo Aoku" (悲しいほど青く, So Blue it is Sad) and the ending theme song is "Niji-iro Pocket" (虹色ポケット, Rainbow-colored Pocket); both songs are sung by Natsumi Kiyoura.

 Video game

 A kissing video game, titled Sasame Kisscomi as an app for the iPhone was released by Team Tachyon.
 The game rates the player on how well they can kiss, and also offers 27 pages of manga, as well as color images of the anime's art for successful kissing.